Skip to main content

 ABO Group and Rh Type

-Test code(s) 7788
+Test code: 7788

-Rh type is needed during pregnancy to assess the risk of hemolytic disease of the fetus and newborn (HDFN).
-In this condition, fetal red blood cells are destroyed by antibodies that are formed in the pregnant woman and that are able to cross the placenta into the fetal blood.
+Rh type testing is needed during pregnancy to assess the risk of hemolytic disease of the fetus and newborn (HDFN).
+In this condition, antibodies formed in the pregnant woman cross the placenta to enter the fetal bloodstream and cause hemolysis of fetal red blood cells.

-The most common type of severe HDFN is due to Rh group incompatibility, in which the pregnant woman lacks the D antigen of the Rhesus system (Rh negative or D-), while her fetus inherits the D antigen from the father and carries it on the red blood cells (Rh positive or D+).
-Other Rh antigens of concern during pregnancy are C and E antigens.
-Each has a big-letter and a small-letter allele (C,c and E,e).
+Other Rh antigens of concern during pregnancy are C and E antigens.(each antigen is encoded by 2 alleles, one typically inherited from the mother and one from the father, described as C or c, E or e, etc.).
 Incompatibility of these alleles between the pregnant woman and fetus can also cause HDFN in rare instances, with anti-c being associated with cases of severe HDFN.
 However, the pregnant woman’s cells are not routinely tested for presence of these Rh antigens.
-If a maternal antibody screen reveals the presence of an antibody that may be directed to C, c, E or e antigens, then documenting the absence of such antigens from the maternal cells would aid in the characterization of this antibody.
+If a maternal antibody screen reveals the presence of an antibody that may be directed to C, c, E, or e antigens, then documenting the absence of such antigens from the maternal cells would help characterize this antibody.

 ABO incompatibility between the pregnant woman and fetus is the most common cause of HDFN today.
-In this condition, the pregnant woman’s blood type is group O. People with O blood group have naturally occurring antibodies to A and B blood group antigens.
-Much of the time, these are of the IgM antibody class and are too large to cross the placental barrier into the fetal blood.
-Rarely, smaller IgG class antibodies to A or B antigens can form in the pregnant woman and can cross the placental barrier, causing HDFN when the fetus has inherited either A or B blood group antigens from the father.
-HDFN is most commonly seen in those infants of group O mothers because these mothers have the highest titers of IgG anti-A, anti-B, and anti-A,B antibodies.
+HDFN caused by ABO incompatibility is most frequently observed in women with group O blood type.
+Group A and Group B individuals make naturally occurring antibodies against the antigens they lack, but these are usually of the IgM subtype and are too large to cross the placenta.
+Individuals with group O blood type typically produce a higher proportion of IgG anti-A, anti-B, and anti-A,B antibodies.
+These small IgG antibodies can easily cross the placental barrier, causing HDFN when the fetus has inherited A or B blood group antigens from the father.
+HDFN is most common in infants of group O mothers because those mothers have the highest titers of IgG anti-A, anti-B, and anti-A,B antibodies.
 Nevertheless, this form of HDFN is usually milder than that caused by Rh incompatibility.

-Rh immune globulin (RhlG) contains antibodies to the D antigen in Rh-positive cells.
+Rh immune globulin (Rhlg) contains antibodies to the D antigen in Rh-positive cells.
+This immunoglobulin attaches to fetal cells in maternal blood and causes their destruction, inhibiting the pregnant woman’s immune system from producing antibodies to the D antigen and thus protecting against HDFN.
 It is given by intramuscular injection to Rh-negative pregnant women during the 28th week of pregnancy, following childbirth, and following any event that could cause fetal-maternal hemorrhage.
-This immunoglobulin attaches to fetal cells in maternal blood and causes their destruction, inhibiting the pregnant woman’s immune system from producing antibodies to the D antigen and thus protecting against HDFN.
-Since RhlG contains anti-D antibodies, it interferes with the RBC antibody screen (test code 795) and causes a low-titer positive result if the test is performed shortly after injection.
+Since Rhlg contains anti-D antibodies, it interferes with the RBC antibody screen (test code 795) and causes a low-titer positive result if the test is performed shortly after injection.

 There are 2 categories of altered Rh(D) expression that can cause typing discrepancies: weak D antigen and partial D antigen.
 Weak D antigen is observed in individuals who have RHD gene alleles that cause diminished expression (rather than full or no expression) of the D antigen on their red blood cells.
 Testing of these individuals may variably result in a D+ (Rh positive) or D- (Rh negative) report, depending upon the sensitivity and specificity of commercial Rh(D) typing reagents used in different serological testing methods.
 Thus, these D variants are often called “weak D+” based on their serological reactivity to anti-D reagents.3